 Jordan is arguably the best defensive player in this draft and has the potential to be a consistent double-digit sack performer.
 He will pair with Miami Pro Bowl defensive end Cameron Wake, who had a career-high 15 sacks in 2012, to make a dangerous tandem of defensive ends.
 I also like the addition of second-round cornerback Jamar Taylor, who could win the starting job and or play the nickel.

 Miami’s goal this year is to close the gap with the Patriots, who have dominated the AFC East for most of the past dozen years.
 With the additions of Jordan and Taylor on defense, the Dolphins drafted players who can potentially make life a little tougher for New England quarterback Tom Brady.

 Buffalo will face plenty of criticism in the coming weeks and months for taking Manuel in the first round.
 ESPN draft expert Todd McShay, for example, called the move “a big mistake” and “a waste” of a first-round pick.

 Manuel has a lot of physical tools but wasn’t able to put it together consistently at Florida State.
 Many view Manuel as a project, but the Bills believe he has the potential to become their long-term, franchise quarterback.

 As the first quarterback off the board, Manuel will have a lot of pressure to become the best quarterback from the 2013 class.
-He will compete with Kevin Kolb and Tarvaris Jackson for Buffalo’s starting job in training camp.
+Manuel will compete with veteran Kevin Kolb and Tarvaris Jackson for Buffalo’s starting job in training camp.
 The Bills also took some character risks with second-round linebacker Kiko Alonso, who had multiple arrests at Oregon, and fourth-round safety Duke Williams, who was suspended three times at Nevada.